 Once a physician finishes your exam, they’ll begin planning your treatment.
 If your hemorrhoids are too severe, a doctor may surgically remove them with a hemorrhoidectomy.
 This type of surgery may require you to follow certain protocols, such as not eating or taking specific medications before your procedure.

 Some doctors use surgery to shrink large or protruding hemorrhoids by cutting off the blood supply to them.
 The veins will die or shrivel up inside the rectum or around the anus.
-If you have questions about this procedure, consult with a doctor or provider immediately.
+If you have questions about this procedure or another treatment option, consult with a doctor or provider immediately.

 To learn more about hemorrhoids or to find treatment for yours, book an appointment online today at one of our conveniently located offices.
 If you have problems selecting an office to visit, contact The Surgical Clinic directly.
 Our staff will gladly help you find the right appointment and office to visit.